Join one of our free telephone social groups to make friends, chat with and support other blind and partially sighted people just like you.

 What happens if I want to exchange telephone numbers or contact details with friends that I've made in my telephone group?

 Our groups are safe and confidential and we would never share your details without your permission.
 If you do meet friends and want to talk at other times we will help you to do this outside of the group.

-, and use this information to match you into a group.
 Our priority is to match you with a group which has like-minded people, perhaps of a similar age, interests and situation, rather than eye condition or where you live in the UK.

 Connie is in her 80s and lives in Brighton.
 Connie has been taking part every week since 2001.
 This is what Connie enjoys most about her group:

 - "Apart from the talking, it's a feeling that everyone gets lots of support.
 We all have a sight loss.
 It is easy to talk because we understand one another."